murraygm/qse-mgoimagegrid/README.md

 ## Version 3 - for use in Qlik Sense 3 and later
-**Version 3.15 (April 2018) - Tested in Qlik Sense Server Feb 2018 release, Desktop April 2018 release.**
+**Version 3.16 (April 2018) - Tested in Qlik Sense Server Feb 2018 release, Desktop April 2018 release.**

+Other updates:
+* Added 'banner' option to 'Colour Indicator' properties
+* Zoom/rotate bug fix for Chrome
+* Added option to set background colour and padding for the full object.

 *LOCALS FILE PATH ISSUES*